-Credit reports list things like your bill payment history, any loans you have and some of the loans you’ve had in the past.
-They also include information on where you live, any legal judgments you have against you and whether you’ve ever declared bankruptcy.
+A credit report is a document that contains information about how you use credit.
+Credit reports contain your personal information as well as your payment history, past loans, outstanding loans, account balance, credit limit, account dates, and names of creditors.
+They also include information on where you live, any legal judgments you have against you, foreclosures, liens, and whether you’ve ever declared bankruptcy.

-If you have plenty of positive items on your report (like on-time payments and closed loans), banks and lenders will likely see you as a responsible borrower.
+If you have plenty of positive remarks on your credit report, such as the history of on-time payments and paid-off loans, banks and lenders are more likely to see you as a responsible borrower.

 There are laws that control how credit reporting bureaus can use and store your data.
 For example, under the Fair Credit Reporting Act, a credit bureau must investigate any dispute you make about an item on your report.

 Your Experian report should be the first credit report you view if you’ve made financial mistakes in the past and you’re itching for a fresh start.
+And now, you can access free tools to review and boost your credit score with Experian Boost.
+Learn more here.

-Unlike other credit reports, TransUnion uses a color-coded system to tell you how late your overdue payments really are.
-You may see a yellow, orange or red box with a number that ranges from 30 to 120 on your adverse accounts.
-This is the number of days your payment is overdue.
-So, for example, if you see a credit card loan and a red box with the number 90 in it for July, it means that your payment due in July is 90 days late.
-This system can be useful for helping you quickly figure out which accounts you need to prioritize to rebuild your credit score.
+For example, if you see a credit card loan and a red box with the number 90 in it for July, it means that your payment due in July is 90 days late.
+This system can be useful for helping you figure out which accounts you need to prioritize to rebuild your credit score.

 Credit reports have a lot of information on them, so breaking your credit report down into more manageable “chunks” can help you better understand what you’re looking at and spot errors.

 Next, check your employment history.
 It may be in its own section or it may be part of your personal information, depending on which report you’re reading.
 If you’ve changed jobs since your latest report was issued, you may want to dispute this information.

-You’ll see your accounts list after your employment history.
-Accounts can include the open date, credit limit, loan amount, balance, payment terms and history of any type of loan or credit line current or in the past.
+You’ll see your accounts listed after your employment history.
+Accounts can include the open date, credit limit, loan amount, balance, payment terms, and history of any type of loan or credit line.
 Take a look at each individual account and keep your eyes peeled for the most common credit reporting errors.

 - Accounts that belong to someone else with a name that’s similar to yours.